 Is a Manchester Terrier the Right Breed for You?

 Dogs are not all the same animal dressed up in differently sized fur coats.
 In fact, different breeds of dogs are dissimilar from one another in a lot more ways than just appearance.
-Manchesters are classified as part of the terrier group of dogs and in a much earlier historical period they specialized in hunting small predators, such as rats.
+Manchesters are classified as part of the terrier group of dogs and in a much earlier historical period they specialized in hunting vermin, such as rats.
 This is not to suggest that one should ever consider adopting or buying a MT because of a rodent problem.
 Manchester Terriers are considered by most to be the oldest of all terrier breeds, dating back as early as the 16th century.
 The current MT we know today has evolved by the dedication of several kennels from the coarser 1800s version.
 True to their history as family pets from the 1800s onward, Manchester Terriers are house dogs.
 They are not psychologically or physically suited to being kept in a yard and they are not happy as kennel dogs.
 They certainly require and enjoy a daily outing in the yard or an hour or so spent stretched out in the sun, but you should not plan to leave your MT in the yard while you are gone all day.
 Because of the low percentage of body fat they carry, these dogs have very little natural insulation against the elements.
 They overheat easily and they suffer terribly from the cold.
 Depending on the climate, in the winter a doggie sweater or coat should be provided.
 If you don’t plan on keeping your dog in the house, you should choose a dog more suited to outdoor life.

 MTs are very much people dogs and snugglers; they like being with their people all the time and if given the chance, will share your bed as well as the couch.
 In fact, if you are overly concerned about dogs on your furniture, you might want to reconsider getting a MT.
 A MT has very little natural padding and hard surfaces are distinctly uncomfortable.
 You’ll seldom see a MT willingly lying on a bare hardwood, concrete or tile floor.
 MTs love to be comfortable; the softest chair or pillow your MT can find probably will become its favorite spot.
 If you do use a crate, it is important to provide a soft mat.
 MTs are “velcro dogs” in the sense that you may have more company than you want in the bathroom, and if you go out to the mailbox, you’ll be greeted just as enthusiastically upon your return as you would be after a two-week absence.
 This is more togetherness than some people enjoy, and if you prefer an animal that is more independent, another breed or even a cat would be a better choice.